jiayiliujiayi/timekilleR/README.md

 #### Wanna have some fun?

 `play24points()`: the timekiller will randomly pick 4 pocker cards for you.
 You can define the max and min value of the cards to be picked.
+`myLuckyNumber()`: get your lucky number for today!
+You could manipulate it by setting a range to the values using "max" and "min".
 **more functions are being developed:))**

 ### The most serious moment when calling timekiller--Playing Around with DATASETS!